wso2/product-ei/README.md

 # WSO2 Enterprise Integrator 6.0
-Product EI is an unified distribution of WSO2 Enterprise Service Bus, Application Server, Data Services Server alongside Analytics, Business Process and Message Broker runtimes.
+Product EI is an unified distribution of WSO2 Enterprise Integrator, Application Server, Data Services Server alongside Analytics, Business Process and Message Broker runtimes.
 With the capability of shared components directory with profile based management of each runtime.

 ## Startup
 Starting up Enterprise Integrator can be done by invoking bin/integrator.sh or bin/integrator.bat and respective wso2server.sh or wso2server.bat files within the < EI-HOME >/wso2/analytics/bin, < EI-HOME >/wso2/business-process/bin, < EI-HOME >/wso2/broker/bin.